jetedonner/jetedonner.github.io/_posts/2023-03-07-kundainfo.ch.md

 ## Download Google Play Store
 [![kundainfo.ch - Android App](../..//assets/img/Get_it_on_Google_play_180x62px.png){: width="180" height="62" }](https://play.google.com/store/apps/details?id=ch.kundainfo.cordova.kickstartwebsite){:target="_blank" rel="noopener"}
+You can find an Android Kick-start App for the WebApp in the Google Play Store.
+This App places a shortcut on the homescreen of Your mobile and crank up the kundainfo.ch WebApp in a WebView.
+The App is basically a wrapper and functions as shortcut.

 ## Credits
 The Author of this Web-App is [_Kim David Hauser_](https://kimhauser.ch){:target="_blank" rel="noopener"}